-Availability and Timing: Families typically have a full • "By having our family weekend the same time each year has helped our families plan ahead." calendar of events and activities already, so it can be difficult to narrow down a day or time for a service project.
-Also, conflicting "We made it possible to volunteer in more than one way-for families that have time, we asked that they join us at the event; parents who don't have time, we asked to bring supplies to support the animal shelter." schedules made it hard to find a time that will work with every-one's availability. • "We had volunteer opportunities that began at the end of school so that families could stay and help at pickup and also scheduled volunteer activities for later in the evening for those families with working parents." • "Our main volunteer event is from 4-6 p.m. on Wednesdays, which generally works well for high schoolers but not for their working parents many high schoolers have brought their grandparents in lieu of bringing their parents now we have some very faithful senior volunteers"
+- "By having our family weekend the same time each year has helped our families plan ahead." - "We made it possible to volunteer in more than one way-for families that have time, we asked that they join us at the event; parents who don't have time, we asked to bring supplies to support the animal shelter." - "...We had volunteer opportunities that began at the end of school so that families could stay and help at pickup and also scheduled volunteer activities for later in the evening for those families with working parents." - "...Our main volunteer event is from 4-6 p.m. on Wednesdays, which generally works well for high schoolers but not for their working parents... many high schoolers have brought their grandparents in lieu of bringing their parents... now we have some very faithful senior volunteers..."

+Youth Tasks:

-Youth Tasks: Creating opportunities for the whole family where everyone can have a role and meaningful tasks • "We had stations of educational activities that the kids could do with their parents during lulls in the action or slow times, and had enough volunteers that they could rotate between doing a job and learning about the environment." to complete. • "Purposefully define and assign simple tasks into achievable pieces to encourage either parent/young child or older child/younger child teamwork." • "Having a range of duties, some of which can be done by younger kids (like setting out signs), and others that teens can take on (like setting up tables), and finally something the parents enjoy (putting out displays)."
+Creating opportunities for the whole family where everyone can have a role and meaningful tasks to complete.

+- "We had stations of educational activities that the kids could do with their parents during lulls in the action or slow times, and had enough volunteers that they could rotate between doing a job and learning about the environment." - "Purposefully define and assign simple tasks into achievable pieces to encourage either parent/young child or older child/younger child teamwork." - "Having a range of duties, some of which can be done by younger kids (like setting out signs), and others that teens can take on (like setting up tables), and finally something the parents enjoy (putting out displays)."